devtlv/Python-S19/Exercises/PYTHON - Classes.md

 ### Exercise 4-3 (hard)
 The `Warrior` can now `attack()` another character, reducing his lifepoints by 10.
 The `Drood` can heal someone else, restoring him 10 lifepoints.

+### Exercise 4-4 (easy)
+When a character is created, he should say something.
+Each class says a different thing, store this as a class attribute.
+When `Warrior` is created, he says `"Grrr.."`
+When `Sorcerer` is created, he says `"Wooba lubba dub dub !"` When `Drood` is created, he says `"Hello World !"`

+### Exercise 4-5 (hard)
+Change this sentence class attribute to a list of sentence, each time a new character is created, he says the next sentence in the list, if there is no more sentences, just go back to the first one.

+### Exercise (medium)
+Create a `Human` class.
+Create a family tree, a dictionary that stores members of a family, each member should be a `Human` object.